lehtiolab/ddamsproteomics/docs/usage.md

 ```
 Now you can run a single sample set and combine the output with the previous run, which if it has an identical set name, will be cleaned first (the set will be removed from old output).
 Make sure to use the same parameters to get the same result for the old data, which will be regenerated from the PSM table.

+### In-memory SQLite
+The pipeline uses msstitch a lot, which relies partly on SQLite.
+In certain scenarios with slow disks and larger datasets, this will backfire and lead to very long processing times.
+In those scenarios one could try to use `--in_memory_sqlite`, which will
+load the SQL file in memory, do the processing, and dump the result in a file.

 ## Job Resources
 ### Automatic resubmission